MlgEpicBanana69/billybot/README.md

 # BillyBot

-A general purpose discord bot that does whatever the fuck I tell it todo
+A general purpose discord bot that does whatever the fuck I tell it to do